quentinlesceller/JOnionoo/README.md

 # JOnionoo

-Jonionoo is Java API for Onionoo server.
+Jonionoo is a simple Java API for Onionoo server.

 ## Features